MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 #### Desktop Flows Machine Owner role

 By default, **Desktop Flows Machine owner** can create hosted machines, but can't create custom VM images or custom VNet.
-They can only use previously shared [custom VM images](#use-custom-vm-images-for-your-hosted-machine) or [custom VNets](#use-custom-vnet-for-your-hosted-machines)in their own hosted machine.
+They can only use previously shared [custom VM images](#use-custom-vm-images-for-your-hosted-machine) or [custom VNets](#use-custom-vnet-for-your-hosted-machines) in their own hosted machine.

 :::image type="content" source="media/hosted-machines/desktop-flows-machine-owner-role.png" alt-text="Screenshot of the permissions for the Desktop Flows Machine Owner role.":::

 #### Desktop Flows Machine Configuration Admin role

 The **Desktop Flows Machine Image Admin** role only brings full privileges on the **Flow Machine Image** and **Flow Machine Network** entity.
-In particular, it allows users with this role to share/unshare VM images and VNet to be used for created hosted machines in their environment.
+In particular, it allows users with this role to share/unshare VM images and VNets to be used for created hosted machines in their environment.
 You can find more information about sharing pre-provisioned VM Images & VNets in [Create hosted machines](#create-a-hosted-machine).

 :::image type="content" source="media/hosted-machines/desktop-flow-machine-image-admin-role.png" alt-text="Screenshot of the permissions for the Desktop Flows Machine Image Admin role.":::